How To Find the Right Therapist for You

-After nearly ten months at the clinic, absorbing individual accounts of confusion, frustration, and concern, I decided to launch My Wellbeing.
-My goal at My Wellbeing is to guide people like you through the therapist search, ultimately helping you to find the right fit and to feel more confident in your early stages of healing.
+After nearly ten months at the clinic, absorbing individual accounts of confusion, frustration, and concern, I decided to launch My Wellbeing with my fellow social worker and counselor, Lauren Knapp.
+Our goal at My Wellbeing is to guide individuals through their search for a therapist.

-Through my experience, I have come to believe in five important first steps for finding the right therapist.
+Through this experience, I have come to believe in five important first steps for finding the right therapist.
 I am excited to share these steps with you today.

 Step 1: Determine your budget.
 Be honest.

 You are your most important resource.
-Investing in yourself, especially through something as powerful as therapy, has the potential to drastically return its investment by improving your performance, your relationships with others, and, perhaps most importantly, your relationship with yourself.
+Investing in yourself, especially through something as powerful as therapy, has the potential to drastically return its investment in the quality of your relationships with others and, perhaps even more importantly, the quality of your relationship with yourself.

 Take a look at your budget.
 What can you afford to invest in therapy?
 Social stigma tempts us to undervalue our self-care.
 Be honest with what you can afford to allocate for your personal growth and have courage to invest in yourself.

 One way to better understand where to begin is to research what a therapy session costs on average in your city.
 For example, in New York City, an average therapy session costs between $200-$300 out-of-pocket.
-This range will vary by location and by the depth of the therapist's experience.
+This range will vary by location.
 Informing your expectations will help you frame your budgeting.

 If your budget is tight, there are still options.
 Some therapy is covered by insurance.
 I recommend calling your insurance company to learn the specifics of your plan and coverage.
 Calling your insurance provider is free, private, and will not affect your rates.
-Below are two suggestions of what to ask:
+Knowing what to ask can feel confusing and overwhelming.
+Below are two suggestions of where to start.

 Step 2: Determine your availability.